mydevground/healthcare_elt_pipeline/README.md

 3. **Configure settings**

-Edit `Set the CONFIG_PATH to your config/settings.yaml in your .env file in the root folder`. src/config_loader.py will be using both .Yaml and .env.
+Edit `Set the CONFIG_PATH to your config/settings.yaml in your .env file in the root folder. src/config_loader.py will be using both .Yaml and .env`.
 Update accordingly.
 With this flexibility, it can be modified later to use critical credentials in the future depending on the use case.
 For example, adding messaging services like email, slack, ms teams or monitoring tools like Azure monitor, New Relic, DataDog, Splunk and so on.

 ---